A Guide to Improving the Security of Email Accounts

 Oftentimes, spam emails contain viruses that have the potential to destroy your computers, your data, and corrupt sensitive files.
 These viruses are generally the work of hackers who wish to corrupt your data and make it available for your use.

-Unfortunately, the outlook for businesses who lose data are not good.
+Unfortunately, the outlook for businesses who lose data is not good.
 According to a list of statistics from BostonComputing.net, 60 percent of companies that lose data will shut down within six months.
 Fortunately, proper antivirus software can help to prevent this issue.

 Encrypt Sensitive Email